 Consider what jewelry designer and retailer Kendra Scott did as part of the #MakingSpiritsBright movement.
 Kendra and her team surprised a Southwest Airlines flight with goodies from the company.
 They even brought along Santa Claus wearing a yellow suit.

 Resist the urge to keep pushing people towards an immediate sale.
 Be sure to balance out your social posts with useful and entertaining content.

 High-value content can help your brand stand out from the sea of “BUY NOW!” messages and in some cases, can keep you top of mind with your customers during the holidays and beyond.

 What types of content should you publish?
 That depends on your audience.
 If you’re an apparel retailer, why not shoot fashion how-to videos?
 If you’re selling cookware, then recipe books, plating resources, and cooking videos could do the trick.
 The key is to give people information or materials they can actually use.

-Here’s an example from American Express.
+Here’s an example from American Express last year.
 To get people to participate in Small Business Saturday, the company is giving away free, downloadable materials that retailers can use in-store.

 Note that “value” doesn’t always have to come in the form of practical or educational resources.
 Entertainment value can also go a long way, particularly if you’re catering to younger audiences.

-A great example of this in action comes from Prada, which launched a short movie series entitled “The Postman’s Gifts” for the 2017 holiday season.
+A great example of this in action comes from Prada, which launched a short movie series entitled “The Postman’s Gifts.”
 Featuring celebrities like Elijah Wood, Emma Roberts, and Amber Valletta, the series celebrated the art of gift-giving.

 The series was heavily promoted on social media and was mainly available on Prada’s social accounts and website.